xneme/custom-hooks/README.md

 ## usage

-Run _npm install_ to install all the dependencies.
+Install all the dependencies with _npm install_.

 Start backend to port 3005 with _npm run server_